erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

  * **[Outgoing Mobility Learning Agreements API][omobility-las-api]** - implemented by the sending HEI.
    It allows the receiving HEI to read and accept Learning Agreements, stored on the sending HEI's servers and approved by a student and the sending HEI, and propose changes to them.
    This API is based on the new LA template.
-The most recent version is available on the [EUF Wiki][euf-wiki-la].
+The most recent version is available [here][iia-la-template].
  * **[Outgoing Mobility Learning Agreement CNR API][omobility-la-cnr-api]** - implemented by the receiving HEI, allows partner institutions to send notifications whenever learning agreements kept on the partner institutions' servers are changed.